Performing The Divine Worship

 Second, I love that this inner court worship is called “divine worship,” as if to say it is particularly honoring to God.

-O taste and see today.
-Practice, with joy and gratitude, the great invitation and blessing that has been given you to “continually” enter His presence.
+O taste and see today, priest of God, the “divine worship” awaiting you in His presence.
+Practice with joy and gratitude the great invitation and blessing you have been given, to “continually” enter His presence.

-Taste, see and experience how “divine” this “divine worship” truly is.
+Yes, taste, see, experience and linger in how “divine” this “divine worship” truly is.
 Hallelujah!